-- Guadalupe records shall be managed under the direction of the executive director. - The business manager CFO shall be the records officer for all general school records including Board of Trustees, minutes, Human Resource records, and all documents related to fiscal matters such as property, budgets, payroll, accounts, contracts, etc. - The director of children's education/principal shall be the records officer for all records related to preschool and kindergarten through third sixth grades students. - The director of the Early Learning Center shall be the records officer for all records relating to ELC students - The director of adult education shall be the records related to adult students.
+- Guadalupe records shall be managed under the direction of the executive director. - The CFO shall be the records officer for all general school records including Board of Trustees, minutes, Human Resource records, and all documents related to fiscal matters such as property, budgets, payroll, accounts, contracts, etc. - The director of children's education/principal shall be the records officer for all records related to kindergarten through sixth grades students. - The director of the Early Learning Center shall be the records officer for all records relating to ELC students - The director of adult education shall be the records officer related to adult students.